Waist inequality for 3-manifolds with positive scalar curvature: Minimal surfaces and decomposition of 3-manifolds

 Throughout this section, suppose $M^3$ is a closed three-manifold and $h$ metric on $M$ of positive scalar curvature $R_h\geq \Lambda_0>0$.
 To prove Theorem \ref{thmmaincompact}, note that we may restrict ourselves to the case when the metric $h$ is bumpy \cite{White17}.

 We start by cutting $M^3$ along disjoint closed embedded minimal surfaces to obtain the following decomposition result.

-\begin{definition} A 3-manifold $N$ with non-empty boundary is geometrically prime if \begin{enumerate} \item there are no closed embedded minimal surfaces in the interior of $N$; \item there exists a closed connected component $\Sigma$ (that we'll call ``large'') of $\partial N$ that is either mean convex or minimal of Morse index $1$; \item $\partial N\setminus \Sigma $ is either empty or a disjoint union of stable minimal 2-spheres. \end{enumerate} \end{definition}
+\begin{definition} A 3-manifold $N$ with non-empty boundary is geometrically prime if \begin{enumerate} \item $N$ is diffeomorphic to a handlebody with some 3-balls removed; \item there are no closed embedded minimal surfaces in the interior of $N$; \item there exists a closed connected component $\Sigma$ (that we'll call ``large'') of $\partial N$ that is either mean convex or minimal of Morse index $1$; \item $\partial N\setminus \Sigma $ is either empty or a disjoint union of stable minimal 2-spheres. \end{enumerate} \end{definition}